OFFICIAL STATE SECURITY COMMISSIONED OFFICER COURSE

 Note: You do not have to be employed prior to taking this class

-This is a state required 45-hour course as of 10/01/2017.
 This class is often referred to as “the gun class,” but actually provides 35 hours of non-firearm related topics that everyone needs to know and only 10 hours of firearms training.
-In our opinion, this class should be the minimum standard for all security persons (armed or unarmed), as the six-hour Level-2 course just is not enough training by any industry standard.
+In our opinion, this class should be the minimum standard for all security persons (armed or unarmed), as the two-three hour Level-2 course just is not enough training by any industry standard.

 Our class is jam-packed with much-needed information that far exceeds the State’s minimum guidelines.
 Please view the Course points/breakdown at the bottom of the page.
 Once you take this class with TCTA, all your required Lv-3 recertifications are FREE.
 Handguns and shotguns are provided for FREE to use with TCTA – your price also includes range fees and all necessary course materials and equipment (ammo not included).

 Take the full class or a recertification with us and you too will be enrolled in our FREE “lifetime” recertification program.
 Simply the best thing rolling!!
 Don’t be fooled by the undercutters and their pricing – you later find out you have to pay a weapon rental (which is $25.00), some make you pay rage fees, charge extra for shotgun qualification plus shotgun rental, and charge for recertifications.
 Furthermore, we won’t cancel or postpone a class on you like many students have reported has occurred at other security training schools.